ayushman1206/nginx/README.md

 ---
 Additional documentation available at: https://nginx.org/en/docs

-// For setting a basic push-event trigger
+// Generating trigger for pushing new tag